nur544 | Graduate

-Formulating a Community Health Program
+Planning a Population-Focused Health Program

-Formulate measurable outcome objectives.
+- Formulate measurable outcome goals and objectives.

 Program Implementation and Evaluation